 Margot has served on several boards, written articles, directed films and composed original music.
 She thoroughly enjoys her 12-year old grandson, who ensures she understands the game of hockey.
 She is a member of the Humanist Association of Toronto and the Toronto Arts and Letter Club.
 Her hobbies include music (choir and piano), horseback riding, hiking with her collie, Topper, cryptic crosswords, photography and understanding hockey.
 She does not like gardening.

 Irene has a BA from Queen’s University and a Master's of Science in Economic Policy from Bath University, UK.
-As the current Director of Communications for Spectrum Health Care, Irene brings a diverse range of expertise in the areas of Communications and Marketing.
-Over the last 6 years she has worked with various organizations in the private and not-for-profit sector to develop and enhance their communication strategies.
-An avid supporter of children focused organizations, Irene also serves as the Communications Advisor for Ripple Foundation.
+As a Director at NATIONAL Public Relations, Irene brings a diverse range of expertise in the areas of Communications and Marketing.
+Over the last 7 years she has worked with various organizations in the private and not-for-profit sector to develop and enhance their communication strategies.
+An avid supporter of children focused organizations, Irene also serves as a Communications Advisor for Ripple Foundation.

 Yeugenia was born and grew up in the former Soviet Union – in the capital city of Moscow.
 She has called Toronto her hometown since 1993.
 A graduate of the University of Toronto, Yeugenia worked at TELUS Communications as a Project Manager and later as Program Manager for over twelve years, focusing on business integration projects.
 She now enjoys a full-time career in real estate.